Payment Services Act Licensing Guide for Fintech Businesses

 For the purposes of the PSA, the following services are considered payment services:

 - Account issuance services: services that issue a payment account, or relate to operations required for operating a payment account.
 This could include an e-wallet or a non-bank issued credit card.
+Account issuance services also include e-money account issuance services, which are services that issue payment accounts that can store e-money.

 - Domestic money transfer services: services that provide fund transfer services in Singapore.
 This could include payment kiosk or payment gateway services.